Fiji Water: In Fiji

 The next step for the brand was thought to be a move to New Zealand.
 However, after threats from the government to give the well to another company, Fiji Water announced its intent to resume operations and accept the new tax levy.

 In December 2010, Fiji Water's Fiji plant had 400 employees.
-The company also established a foundation to provide water filters to rural Fiji communities, 50% of which lack access to clean water.
+The company also established a foundation to provide water filters to rural Fiji communities, 50% of which lacked access to clean water at the time.
 As of 2018, it was down to 12%.

-Cleveland
+In 2024, the Federal Trade Commission issued a recall of almost two million Fiji Water bottles due to elevated levels of manganese and three bacterial genera in products sold between February and March.
+The products were classified by the U.S. Food and Drug Administration as "not likely to cause adverse health consequence".